 The Floating Shaft (Spider Bearing) Cone, represented by the newly launched Cedarapids TG Cones, is also ideal for mining & quarrying applications, with similar characteristics found on the Floating Bowl cone.
 The large feed secondary TGS version of the new cone, which can accept a feed size up to 75% bigger than its Fine version, allows it the unique ability to be positioned in a control fed primary position for sand and gravel applications.
 Speaking on the spider bearing difference offered by this range of cones, Wayne explains, “The Bronze Bushed TG Spider Bearing cones fall in-line with the other 2 styles of cones when it comes to applied power and productivity, but with the ability to change the eccentric throw of the cone easily and economically gives it increased application versatility.
 If a higher yield of a specific-sized product is required, the numerous eccentric throw options can be changed to suit the application requirements.”

-To learn more about Terex MPS Spider Bearing Cones go to the CONTACT tab or WEBSITE link below to reach Terex Minerals Processing Systems directly.
+To learn more about Cedarapids Spider Bearing Cones go to the CONTACT tab or WEBSITE link below to reach Terex MPS directly.